AndreaCodd/eenotes/Notebooks/GeophysicalImaging/README.md

-Course Material for Geophyscial Imaging in python using FEM
+# Course Material for Geophyscial Imaging in Python using FEM